Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis

+\paragraph{Reasons for the Better Results.} One reason for the findings is that AUCs can provide \emph{dense search space} for HPO.
+For example, within a given time budget $t_B$, when two configurations $\lambda_1$ and $\lambda_2$ obtain the same best-found solution for an instance $i$ using different time $t \le t_B$, Best-f and Norm-f will deliver identical information to HPO tools, but AUC can distinguish these two configurations.
+Another reason is that AUCs are \emph{normalized values} ranging between $0$ and $1$ compared to Best-f.
+Although Norm-f is also normalized, its values range in a smaller domain for each instance.
+In contrast, AUCs have a wider variation of values.
+Note that we have also tested using the average of AUCs and Norm-f values across 20 instances as the cost function each time when SMAC evaluates a configuration.
+However, according to the results in Appendix D, normalization across multiple instances does not help configure MaxSAT solvers.
 In addition, when conducting HPO, the time budget $t_B$ is usually set as a relatively small value due to time limits.
 For example, in our tuning process of SMAC, we allocated a budget of $100s$ for each configuration.
-However, when assessing the final obtained configurations, the budget is set as $300s$.
-In such scenarios where configurations are allocated with limited time budgets, via considering multiple cutoff times, ECDF can robustly estimate the potential ability of a configuration to achieve better solutions within a larger time budget.
-On the other hand, using Best-f as the cost function may be misled by fortunate results obtained at a specific cutoff time.
+However, when validating the obtained configurations, the budget is $300s$.
+In the scenarios where configurations are allocated with limited time budgets, by considering multiple cutoff times, AUCs can \emph{robustly estimate} the potential ability of a configuration to achieve better solutions.
+On the other hand, using Best-f or Norm-f as the cost function may be misled by fortunate results obtained at a specific cutoff time.